Reusable space: promising projects of US spacecraft

 We forgot about the Boeing Starliner - which flies first (July-August and if the test flight is considered successful, in November 4 astronauts will arrive for the first time on the ISS not on the Union).

-We also forgot the Bezos system (which is now the richest person in the world and without PR is quietly financing its own space program) - the most progressive in terms of orbital flights and tourism.
+They also forgot about the Bezos system (who is now the richest man in the world and quietly finances his own space program without any PR) - the most progressive in terms of orbital flights and tourism.

 7. +2